Yellow fever is a viral infection spread by mosquitoes.

 Exams and Tests

-It is important to tell your doctor if you have traveled to areas where the disease is known to thrive.
+It is important to tell your provider if you have traveled to areas where the disease is known to thrive.
 Blood tests can confirm the diagnosis.

 There is no specific treatment for yellow fever.
 Treatment for symptoms can include: